arista-eosplus/ztpserver/docs/troubleshooting.rst

 Before Requesting Support
 `````````````````````````

-Before emailing for assistance or opening a support case with Arista TAC,
-please perform the following steps and collect the following data to enable
+Before requesting support, it is important to perform the following steps to
-us to help in a timely manner.
+collect sufficient data to reduce information requests and enable timely resolution.

 Version and Install method
 ^^^^^^^^^^^^^^^^^^^^^^^^^^